plclub/plclub-web/README.md

 	stack build

-This will install all necessary Haskell libraries under `.stack-work/`, typically compiling them from scratch.
+This will install all necessary Haskell libraries typically compiling them from scratch.
 It will also install a GHC binary.
 This process should only need to happen once.
 Be prepared to wait.

 When the site is built we can run